sashamelentyev/usestdlibvars/README.md

   -test
         indicates whether test files should be analyzed, too (default true) -time-layout
+        suggest the use of time.Layout
   -time-month
+        suggest the use of time.Month
   -time-weekday
+        suggest the use of time.Weekday
   -trace string
         write trace log to this file
   -v    no effect (deprecated)